Page Updated: April 1, 2021

 - Public Works Operations - operations will continue as usual but the public is requested to abide by the social distancing requirements and are advised to not approach public works staff.
 If you need to discuss an issue, please call the Public Works Office at 204-738-2076 or email firstname.lastname@example.org.

-- The Red River Planning District Office is closed to the public.
-RRPD staff are still working and phone calls and emails will be answered.
-They will continue to accept and issue permit applications through various means.
+- The Red River Planning District Office is open to the public.
 For more information visit their website www.redriverplanning.com.

 - R.M.
 Run Recreation Programs and Events - all programs and events have been postponed until further notice or cancelled.
 Keep up to date on any changes at https://www.rmofstandrews.com/p/program-registrations